Data-SUITE: Data-centric identification of in-distribution incongruous examples: Introduction

 These examples, shown in Fig.~\ref{fig:overview} highlight the need to understand incongruence in data.
 As we shall discuss in the related work, there has been significant work on uncertainty estimation, with a focus on the uncertainty of a model's predictions (\emph{model-centric}).
 Estimating predictive uncertainty can address Bob's use-case (\emph{D2}), however since it requires a predictive model it is not naturally suited to Alice's insights use-case (\emph{D1}).
-Further, most predictive uncertainty methods do not provide guarantees on coverage (\emph{D3}).
+Further, most predictive uncertainty methods do not provide coverage guarantees (\emph{D3}).

-Therefore, in satisfying all the desiderata, we take a different approach and advocate for modeling the uncertainty in the data features \footnote{Here, ``feature'' uncertainty refers to the degree of incongruity with the training distribution, rather than the uncertainty of the measured value (e.g. measurement noise)}.
-This is different from model predictive uncertainty, as we construct CIs (at feature level), without reference to any downstream model.
+Therefore, in satisfying all the desiderata, we take a different approach and advocate for a \textit{data-centric} approach, where we model the uncertainty in the data features \footnote{Here, ``feature'' uncertainty refers to the degree of incongruity with the training distribution, rather than the uncertainty of the measured value (e.g. measurement noise)}.
+This is different from \textit{model-centric} predictive uncertainty, as we construct CIs (at feature level), without reference to any downstream model.
 A benefit of the flexibility is that we can flag instances and draw insights that are not model-specific (i.e. \emph{model independent}).

+To ensure clarity, we note that the term \textit{data-centric} is used in the context of \textit{data-centric AI}, which we define as ``tools applied to the underlying data used to train and evaluate models''.
+We note that both paradigms of ML (model and data-centric) rely on models, differing based on how models are used.
+In ``model-centric ML'': models are used for predictive tasks and in ``data-centric ML'': models are used to study/evaluate the data itself, which does not preclude using algorithms to process the data.
+Our definition is consistent with \cite{polyzotis2017data} ``data-centric AI as the problem of (...)
+[A]nd quality monitoring processes for datasets''.
+This paper fits this as a systematic tool for data quality evaluation based on uncertainty.

-We focus on tabular data, a common format in medicine, finance, manufacturing etc, where data is based on relational databases \citep{ borisov2021deep, yoon2020vime}.
+In this work, we focus on tabular data, a common format in medicine, finance, manufacturing etc, where data is based on relational databases \cite{ borisov2021deep, yoon2020vime}.
 That said, compared to image data, tabular data has an added challenge since specific features may be uncertain while others are not; hence characterizing an instance as a whole is non-trivial.